by David F. Maas

 Currently, my family lives near a university campus with lakes and a nature trail.
 These environs become deserted during the weekends when the students go home to party.

 We should go back to nature periodically to get back in sync with God's timetable.
-We need to bring this serenity and tranquillity back with us, enabling us to become a source of refreshment to those we come in contact, serving as a kind of ambassador to those desperately thirsting for this peace.
+We need to bring this serenity and tranquility back with us, enabling us to become a source of refreshment to those we come in contact, serving as a kind of ambassador to those desperately thirsting for this peace.

 We need to absorb the godly lessons from unspoiled nature.
 In this environment we can immediately sense the fruits of God's Spirit.
 For one thing, God's timetable seems more relaxed than the frantic, anxious, hurrying found in urban rush hours.
 The patience of God becomes evident in the care He puts in His creation.